Relevance

 [4-0200] Relevant evidence — s 55

-The threshold test is whether there is a logical connection between the evidence and a fact in issue: Papakosmas v The Queen (1999) 196 CLR 297 at [81].
-The definition of relevance in s 55 reflects the common law: Washer v Western Australia (2007) 234 CLR 492 at [5], n 4.
-The requirement that the capacity of the evidence to rationally affect the assessment of the evidence is significant, and it is necessary to point to a process of reasoning by which the evidence could do so: Washer v Western Australia at [5]; Evans v The Queen (2007) 235 CLR 521 at [23].
-Where the effect of the evidence is so ambiguous that it could not rationally affect the assessment of the fact in issue, the evidence is irrelevant: Lithgow City Council v Jackson (2011) 244 CLR 352 at [26].
+The definition of relevance in s 55 reflects the common law: Washer v Western Australia (2007) 234 CLR 492 at [5], n 4 (Gleeson CJ, Heydon and Crennan JJ).
+The threshold test is whether there is a logical connection between the evidence and a fact in issue: Papakosmas v The Queen (1999) 196 CLR 297 at [81] (McHugh J).
+The requirement that the evidence have the capacity to rationally affect the assessment of the probability of the existence of a fact in issue is significant; it is necessary to point to a process of reasoning by which the evidence could do so: Washer v Western Australia at [5]; Evans v The Queen (2007) 235 CLR 521 at [23] (Gummow and Hayne JJ).
+Where the effect of the evidence is so ambiguous that it could not rationally affect the assessment of the fact in issue, the evidence is irrelevant: Lithgow City Council v Jackson (2011) 244 CLR 352 at [26] (French CJ, Heydon and Bell JJ).

-A majority of the High Court in BBH v The Queen (2012) 245 CLR 499 has endorsed the proposition that evidence is relevant and therefore admissible so long as it has probative value.
-This is so notwithstanding that it may ultimately be categorised by the tribunal of fact as carrying no weight: Heydon J at [97]–[104]; Crennan and Kiefel JJ at [152], [158]–[160]; Bell J at [194]–[197].
-Moreover, the tribunal of fact is entitled to assess the particular piece of evidence by having regard to the whole of the evidence in the light of the issues at trial: Bell J at [196].
+Evidence which is relevant has the capability to affect the assessment of the probability of the existence of a fact in issue, so is by definition “probative”; but neither s 55 nor s 56 requires that evidence be probative to a particular degree for it to be admissible: IMM at [40].
+Evidence that is of some, even slight, probative value, may be relevant and therefore prima facie admissible: IMM at [40].
+That is so notwithstanding that the evidence may ultimately be categorised by the tribunal of fact as carrying no weight: IMM at [38]; BBH v The Queen (2012) 245 CLR 499 at [97]–[104] (Heydon J); [152], [158]–[160] (Crennan and Kiefel JJ), [194]–[197] (Bell J).
+Moreover, the tribunal of fact is entitled to assess the particular piece of evidence by having regard to the whole of the evidence in the light of the issues at trial: BBH at [196] (Bell J).
 Where there is an issue regarding the authenticity of a document, it may still be admissible if it is relevant or arguably so.
 This is so as long as there is material from which its authenticity may reasonably be inferred.
-That material will include what may reasonably be inferred from the document itself: Australian Competition and Consumer Commission v Air New Zealand Ltd (No 1) (2012) 301 ALR 326.
+That material will include what may reasonably be inferred from the document itself: Australian Competition and Consumer Commission v Air New Zealand Ltd (No 1) (2012) 207 FCR 448; see also [4-0220].

-The general proposition stated by French CJ (at [57] and [58]) that “equivocal” evidence is not relevant and should thus be rejected (see also Hayne J at [80]–[81], Gummow J at [61]) was not supported by the majority decisions: see Criminal Trial Courts Bench Book Special Bulletin 26.
+The general proposition stated by French CJ in BBH (at [57] and [58]) that “equivocal” evidence is not relevant and should thus be rejected (see also Hayne J at [80]–[81], Gummow J at [61]) was not supported by the majority decisions: see Criminal Trial Courts Bench Book Special Bulletin 26.

-In a criminal case, s 55 directs attention to the elements of the offence charged, the particulars of those elements and any circumstances which bear upon the assessment of probability; facts in issue are not limited to the ultimate issues, but include facts relevant to those issues: Smith v The Queen (2001) 206 CLR 650 at [7].
+In a criminal case, the facts in issue are the “ultimate facts which establish the elements of the offence or offences charged together with such other facts the existence of which may be probative of the existence of those ultimate facts”: McNamara v The King (2023) 280 CLR 201 at [69] (Gageler CJ, Gleeson and Jagot JJ); Smith v The Queen (2001) 206 CLR 650 at [7] (Gleeson CJ, Gaudron, Gummow and Hayne JJ).
 The prosecution may set out to establish that an accused had a motive to commit an offence charged.
 Motive may rationally affect the assessment of the probability of the existence of one or more of the elements of an offence; evidence that tends to establish motive, therefore, may rationally affect such assessment: HML v The Queen (2008) 235 CLR 334 at [5] (Gleeson CJ).

-Observing how the accused walked or how he spoke certain words would be relevant to the identification of the accused as the person seen and heard by the witnesses, but dressing the accused in the clothing worn by the person seen by the witnesses gave no assistance to the jury in determining whether he was the person seen by the witnesses: Evans v The Queen, above, at [27].
+Observing how the accused walked or how he spoke certain words would be relevant to the identification of the accused as the person seen and heard by the witnesses, but dressing the accused in the clothing worn by the person seen by the witnesses gave no assistance to the jury in determining whether he was the person seen by the witnesses: Evans v The Queen at [27].

 [4-0210] Relevant evidence to be admissible — s 56

-If evidence is not relevant, it is not admissible: Smith v The Queen at [12].
+If evidence is not relevant, it is not admissible: s 56(2); Smith v The Queen (2001) 206 CLR 650 at [12].

-This section raises the vexed question as to whether a miscarriage of justice may have occurred if no objection is taken to “irrelevant evidence”: see [4-0400] and also at [4-1630].
-The better view is that “not admissible” means “not admissible over objection”, although in a criminal trial the judge has an overriding duty to ensure a fair trial and to prevent a miscarriage of justice: Perish v R [2016] NSWCCA 89.
+This section raises the vexed question as to whether a miscarriage of justice may have occurred if no objection is taken to “irrelevant evidence”: see [4-0400] and also [4-1630].
+The better view is that “not admissible” means “not admissible over objection”, although in a criminal trial the judge has an overriding duty to ensure a fair trial and to prevent a miscarriage of justice: Perish v R (2016) 92 NSWLR 161.

 [4-0220] Provisional relevance — s 57

 Section 57(2) (“Provisional relevance”) permits the use of evidence that a party to the proceedings is a member of a joint criminal enterprise for the purpose of determining whether or not he or she is in fact a member of that enterprise.
-The Law Reform Commission explained (at ALRC Report 26, vol 1, par 646 “Conspirators”) that such evidence — tendered on the basis that it is reasonably open to the tribunal of fact to find that he or she is a member of the enterprise — is not tendered for a hearsay purpose and thus is not caught by the hearsay provisions in the Act; cf Ahern v The Queen (1988) 165 CLR 87 at 93–94, 99–100; R v Masters (1992) 26 NSWLR 450 at 460–461.
+The Law Reform Commission explained (at ALRC Report 26, vol 1, at [646] “Conspirators”) that such evidence — tendered on the basis that it is reasonably open to the tribunal of fact to find that he or she is a member of the enterprise — is not tendered for a hearsay purpose and thus is not caught by the hearsay provisions in the Act; cf Ahern v The Queen (1988) 165 CLR 87 at 93–94, 99–100; R v Masters (1992) 26 NSWLR 450 at 460–461.
 See also s 87(1)(c) (“Admissions made with authority”) at [4-0870].

 [4-0230] Inferences as to relevance — s 58